-In the first part of the report, we outlined a theoretical framework as a basis for understanding the concept of equality, fairness and justice.
+In the first part of the report, we outlined a theoretical framework as a basis for understanding the concept of justice.
 Together with the result of the interview survey, this can be regarded as a starting point for a preliminary understanding of the concept of a just, fair and equitable city.

-For deeper insights in how this can be achieved we suggest a continuous process of co-creation, where stakeholders from the private and public sector as well as the academia and civil society are involved through empowered genuine dialogue in order to find ways to adapt to processes of change on the local level, relate to different concretely manifested problems and handle these in a socially sustainable way, through a contextualised negotiation of meaning and practice of equity, fairness and justice.
+For deeper insights in how this can be achieved we suggest a continuous process of cocreation, where stakeholders from the private and public sector as well as the academia and civil society are involved through empowered genuine dialogue in order to find ways to adapt to processes of change on the local level, relate to different concretely manifested problems and handle these in a socially sustainable way, through a contextualised negotiation of meaning and practice of justice.

-The future is in our hands.
+The (just) future is in our hands.

-108 We are aware that each of these concepts have a much broader meaning potential, but for the purpose of simplification, we use them in a more limited meaning here.
+110 We are aware that many of the approaches to justice discussed here have a much broader meaning potential, but for the purpose of simplification, we use them in a more limited meaning here.